 Processes are one of the main parts of the operations systems.
 All user side even kernel side operations are executed with the process.
 The process generally created, run, and killed.
 This life cycle of the process generally the same.
 During this life cycle, we may need to get more information about processes. ps command is the most used command to list and get information about processes.

 The process can be listed without providing any option to the ps command.
 But this will only list current user’s processes and do not list another system, user, or root user processes.

 ps command is a very universal tool. ps also used other Unix variant operations systems.
 BSD provides options without a dash.
 So there is generally no difference but knowing BSD Syntax is beneficial.
 The following example uses the BSD syntax.

 List All Process

 In previous steps, we have listed the processes running on the Linux system just for the current users.
 But generally, we need to list all processes in a single shot.
 We can provide the

 -ax options in order to list all processes.

 PIDshow process ID

 List Processes As Tree

-In previous example we have printed all processes in list format.
-There is alternative presentation format named Tree.
-Tree format is an hierarchical format which will provide visual information about parent and child relationship.
+In the previous example, we have printed all processes in the list format.
+There is an alternative presentation format named Tree.
+Tree format is a hierarchical format which will provide visual information about parent and child relationship.

 $ ps -A --forest